UFC 265: Background

 An interim UFC Heavyweight Championship bout between former title challenger Derrick Lewis and Ciryl Gane headlined the event.
 The original plan was to feature current champion Francis Ngannou defending his title against Lewis, but the promotion opted to move forward with the interim contest due to the alleged refusal of the champion to defend it in August (despite winning the championship just over four months earlier and claiming he was available for his first defense in September).

 A UFC Women's Bantamweight Championship bout between the current champion Amanda Nunes (also the current UFC Women's Featherweight Champion) and The Ultimate Fighter: Team Rousey vs. Team Tate bantamweight winner Julianna Peña was expected to take place at the event.
 However on July 29, the bout was pulled due to Nunes testing positive for COVID-19.
-They are now expected to be rescheduled for a future event.
+The bout was rescheduled for UFC 269.

 Johnny Muñoz Jr. and Jamey Simmons were expected to meet in a bantamweight bout at UFC 261, but the latter pulled out due to undisclosed reasons.
 They were later rescheduled for this event.

 A middleweight bout between Uriah Hall and Sean Strickland was expected to take place at this event.
 However, the pairing was moved to the week prior and headlined UFC on ESPN: Hall vs. Strickland.

 A women's strawweight rematch between Tecia Torres and former Invicta FC Strawweight Champion Angela Hill took place at this event.
 The pairing met previously at UFC 188 in June 2015, when Torres won by unanimous decision.
 The rematch was originally scheduled to take place in December 2020 at UFC 256, but Hill tested positive for COVID-19 during the week leading up to the event and was removed from the bout.

 A bantamweight bout between Miles Johns and Anderson dos Santos took place at this event.
 The pair was scheduled to meet at UFC on ESPN: Makhachev vs. Moisés, but it was removed just hours before the show due to COVID-19 protocol issues stemming from dos Santos' camp.

 At the weigh-ins, former Rizin Bantamweight Champion Manel Kape weighed in at 129 pounds, three pounds over the flyweight non-title fight limit.
 His bout proceeded at a catchweight and he forfeited 20% of his purse to his opponent Ode' Osbourne.